Holiday Cards: Why and How to Greet Customers

 Who doesn’t like to receive kind wishes during the December holidays?
 Marketers say that a card is more than a nice touch; it can also lead to more business.
 We believe that the most important reason to send holiday cards is to express gratitude and appreciation with clients and business partners.
 Continue reading if you want to know why, when, and how to greet customers.
-We are also happy to share our warmest wishes for this holiday season; find the animated e-card at the link.
+We are also happy to share our warmest wishes for this holiday season.

 Greeting customers and other key contacts during the December holidays is very important for several reasons.